Palestinian sports during the Gaza war: Killing of Palestinian athletes

 By December 2023, at least 85 Palestinian athletes, 55 of them footballers, were killed in Israeli attacks, of whom 18 were children and 37 teenagers.
 In addition, the Palestinian Football Association counts at least 24 managers and technical staff who have been killed.

 Hani Al-Masry, a former footballer and CEO of the Palestinian National Olympic Team, was among the victims.

 Israeli forces killed 23-year-old football player Ahmed Daraghmeh in the West Bank.

 The Arabic football website Kooora introduced him as the best scorer of this team with 6 goals this season.

 Israel also killed Hani al-Masdar, the coach of the Palestinian Olympic soccer team, who was known as "Abu Abad" in Palestine.

 A basketball player, Bassim al-Nabahin, 27, who played for the Al-Breij basketball team, and Football player Rashid Dabbour, 28, who played in Al-Ahli Beit Hanoon team, were also among the dead.

 Also, two Palestinian volleyball players, Hassan Abu Zuaiter and Ibrahim Qusaya, who played for the national team and the Al-Sadaka Club, were killed in an Israeli attack that targeted the Jabalia camp in the Gaza Strip.
 Jibril Rajoub, President of the Palestinian Football Federation, stated that the conflict in Gaza initiated by Israel has caused significant damage to the sports and youth movements.
 Rajoub reported that over 1,000 individuals involved in sports, youth, and scouting have lost their lives.
 He also alleged that Israeli forces have deliberately attacked Palestinian sports clubs, which he claimed is a clear violation of the Olympic Charter.
 Paracyclist Ahmed al-Dali of the Gaza Sunbirds was killed by an Israeli airstrike in May 2025.
+On 3 July, footballer Muhannad Fadl al-Lay was killed by Israeli strike in the Maghazi refugee camp, increasing the death toll of footballers killed in Gaza to 265 and the athlete death toll to 585.
+On 6 August, Palestinian footballer Suleiman Obeid, known as the "Palestinian Pelé" was killed by Israeli forces while waiting for humanitarian aid.

 Makram Daboub, the coach of the Palestine national football team, stated that some of the team's players had experienced significant personal loss, leading to a constant feeling of anxiety for their families.

+On 29 June 2026, Palestinian goalkeeper Saleem Al-Ashqar was killed after Israeli forces shot him in Al-Qarara, northeast of Khan Yunis.
+According to the Palestinian Football Association, he was the 1,009th Palestinian sportsperson killed by Israeli forces since the start of the war, as well as the 567th Palestinian killed from the football sector alone.